-Our Environmental and Social Risk (ESR) Framework sets out our minimum requirements when providing financial services to clients.
-The Framework includes our overarching policy on human rights (p.
-27 in the ESR Framework) which sets out the standards we apply when conducting our due diligence.
-In addition, ING has sector policies aimed to identify, assess and manage business engagement in certain activities and sectors that are more vulnerable to social risks and impacts.
+In connection with this overarching ESG Risk Framework, we started a comprehensive review of our ESR Framework.
+In 2024, the ESR Framework continued to provide for ING's minimum expectations when providing financial services to clients.
+This includes our overarching policy on human rights which sets out the standards we apply when conducting our due diligence.
+In addition, it contains sector policies which aim to identify, assess and manage business engagements in certain activities and sectors that are more vulnerable to social risks and impacts.

-Within the ESR framework, we have identified several sectors which have increased risk of harmful child and forced labour, among other social risks.
-Clients operating in the sectors Energy, Manufacturing, Forestry and Agri Commodities, and Metals and Mining are known to be associated with harmful labour practices and therefore are subject to additional due diligence.
+Within the ESR Framework, we have identified several sectors which have an increased risk of harmful child and forced labour, among other social risks.
+Clients operating in the Energy, Manufacturing, Forestry and Agri Commodities, and Metals and Mining sectors are known to be associated with harmful labour practices and therefore, are subject to additional due diligence.
 Clients and transactions in other sectors will be evaluated according to their own sector policy (if applicable) and in any case according to our overarching policy on human rights.

-As part of the ESR basic assessment, we review the company's approach to identifying and managing potential human rights issues and its efforts to understand its supply chain.
+For Wholesale Banking clients, we perform an ESR client assessment.
+In this assessment we review the company's approach to identifying and managing potential human rights issues and its efforts to understand its supply chain.
 We review the company's commitment to engaging with local stakeholders (including affected communities), and its procedure in managing grievances.
 Furthermore, we evaluate the purpose of the finance we provide to understand whether we may become linked to operations that may or allegedly have human rights abuses.
-If the outcome of the client and transaction risk assessments is high-risk, the ESR team performs extensive due diligence on such transactions, for example when clients are involved in projects causing large-scale resettlement, or that may impact Indigenous Peoples.
+If the outcome of the client and transaction risk assessment is high-risk, the ESR team performs enhanced due diligence on such transactions, for example when clients are involved in projects causing large-scale resettlement or that may impact Indigenous Peoples and cultural heritage.

-For project-related loans that concern the development of a new asset (e.g., plant, mine, building), we require an environmental and social impact consultant to periodically monitor our client to verify ongoing compliance with ING's environmental, social, and human rights standards, as well as international standards.
+For project-related loans that concern the development of a new asset (e.g. plant, mine, roads or ports), we require an independent environmental and social consultant to periodically monitor our client to verify ongoing compliance with ING's environmental, social, and human rights standards, as well as international standards.
 If potential human rights abuses in relation to our client's operations are identified, we prioritise these cases and aim to use our leverage and engage with our clients and other stakeholders, seeking to understand and improve the situation on the ground.
-Our leverage with clients depends on a number of factors, including the length of our relationship and the type of financial products we provide.
+Our leverage with clients depends on a number of factors, including the type of financial products we provide.
 Our influence is also informed by the nature of the lending transaction, the duration of the loan, the point at which commercial lenders are invited to provide financing, and often whether ING has a leading role or is part of a loan syndicate with other banks.
 Disengaging from a client, or offboarding them, might be a last resort if we don't see any progress.